-This form is currently undergoing maintenance as we move to a new fully digital application and will be available prior to the first day of classes.
-If you have any questions, please contact firstname.lastname@example.org.
+The form is a fully digital application and does not require you to bring in any paper materials.
+If you have any questions, please contact email@example.com.

 Complete an Honors Contract